 “Scores of start-ups and some incumbents are exploring the possibility of using predictive technology and big data analytics.
 Only a limited number of consulting jobs can currently be productized, but that will change as consultants develop new intellectual property.

 New IP leads to new tool kits and frameworks, which in turn lead to further automation and technology products.
-We expect that as artificial intelligence and big data capabilities improve, the pace of productization (Of Consulting Services) will increase”
+M76 Analytics expects that as artificial intelligence and big data capabilities improve, the pace of productization (Of Consulting Services) will increase”

 Since then M76 Analytics (Gururaya Solutions Private Limited) has worked with several marquee customers such as Times Now, a very large AMC, Thomas Cook India, amongst others, working on solving Data Specific problems with them.
 In a conversation with Mr. Jai Mrug, he shared the journey of M76 Analytics and how the company is transforming the various sectors across the globe.